gamemanual0/gm0/source/docs/design-skills/design-strategy.rst

 No game strategy → Strategic driving
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Similar to drive practice, this is something that many inexperienced teams ignore.
-A sports example is handy - even with the most talented players, a team won’t go far without good game strategy.
+A sports example is handy - even with the most talented players, a team won't go far without good game strategy.

 .. important:: A less capable team with better strategy execution can often pull off an upset.
 Planning a strategy ensures that every second in the 2:30 game time is used to maximum efficiency, which yields maximum points.

 For example, drivers should know exactly where the robot needs to be positioned after the autonomous to tele-op switch.
-Practicing this switch will save a couple of seconds when drivers have to think “what do I do now?”
+Practicing this switch will save a couple of seconds when drivers have to think "what do I do now?"
 In very competitive matches, these few seconds may be able to gain your team an extra cycle.
 Knowing when to transition from a tele-op to endgame objective is equally important (hint: perfect one first) and will save valuable time.
 Strategy should **always be used to maximize points** - whether this is a positioning strategy to access the game elements, or a defensive strategy to hinder the other alliance from scoring.

 .. tip:: In most seasons, denying the other alliance 10 points is the same value as scoring 10 points in every match.